X470 Gaming Plus - Motherboard MSI - Free user manual and instructions

 USER MANUAL X470 Gaming Plus MSI

 Thank you for purchasing the MSI® X470 GAMING PLUS motherboard.
 This Quick Start section provides demonstration diagrams about how to install your computer.
 Some of the installations also provide video demonstrations.
 Please link to the URL to watch it with the web browser on your phone or tablet.
-You may have even link to the URL by scanning the QR code.
+You may also link to the URL by scanning the QR code.

 If you are installing the screw-type CPU heatsink, please follow the figure below to remove the retention module first and then install the heatsink.

-Rear I/O Panel 8
+Safety Information 2 Specifications 3 Rear I/O Panel 8

-Realtek HD Audio Manager 9
+LAN Port LED Status Table 8 Audio Ports Configuration 8 Realtek HD Audio Manager 9

 Overview of Components 11